hujhax/austin-improv-wiki/Improv for Evil.md

 ## Media
 ### Videos
 * [http://youtu.be/Z1FhlDnIInI Video of the troupe's first show], as part of *[[The Threefer]]*.
+* [http://blip.tv/out-of-bounds-comedy-festival/improv-for-evil-wed-10pm-svt-apples-stage-1230040 Video] of their performance in [[The 2009 Out of Bounds Comedy Festival]].

 ### Photos
 * [http://www.facebook.com/hujhax/media_set?set=a.104486522264.104209.588952264&type=3 Photoset] by [[Peter Rogers]] of their 4/16/09 performance.